πͺ Introduction

 Eldev

-does support Windows, but the author doesn’t use it on Windows (not
+does support Windows, its author doesnβt actively use it on the platform,

-OS.
-If Eask works on your machine, then it will work on any platform.
+runs on your machine, it will work reliably on any platform.

 The table was compiled by reading these projectsβ documentation and source code, but the author is not an expert on these tools.
 Corrections are welcome.